 Yes, we can adjust the content and time frame to make it more suitable for younger learners.

-We do cover some ground on this seminar although it is predominately flat.
+We do cover some ground on this tour although it is predominately flat.
 There is a slight walk uphill to the cable car to reach the castle.
-We can adjust the route for wheelchair users, please let us know your requirements and we will be happy to answer any mobility questions and advise if this seminar will be appropriate for you or propose modifications where necessary.
+We can adjust the route for wheelchair users, please let us know your requirements and we will be happy to answer any mobility questions and advise if this tour will be appropriate for you or propose modifications where necessary.